How Happy Breakup Songs Can Help You Move Forward

 Breaking up is hard to do, even when you know it's the right thing in your life.
 Difficult as times may be, there's something about driving in a car when a happy breakup song comes on the radio.
 At first, it may make you feel a bit melancholy, but before you know it, you find yourself singing along and moving to the beat.

-Song lyrics have meaning at various stages of a relationship.
+Song lyrics speak to various stages of a relationship.
 They give us a feeling of nostalgia and take us home.
 There are more than just sentimental reasons for that.
 When we listen to music, our brains release dopamine, a feel-good chemical.

 Songs can help us get through a breakup and emotionally move past it.